 In recent years there have been good practical, pragmatic working relationships between Ireland and the UK on a wide range of Science and Technology (S&T) issues.
-Including the in groups usually will be Ubancil or transfer and provided for Framework Programme for Research, Technological Development and Demonstration 1998-2002 which is currently under negotiation in Brussels.
+Including the in groups usaning with the Ubancil or transfer amount FU form Framework Programme for Research, Technological Development and Demonstration 1998-2002 which is currently under negotiation in Brussels.